 The next step in how to trim rosemary bushes is to decide why you want to trim the plant.

 If you are trimming the rosemary to shape it, say as a hedge or a topiary, draw a mental picture of what you would like the plant to look like and trim away the branches that do not fall into that outline.
-If your shaping needs to remove more than 1/3 of any branch, you will need to prune the rosemary back in stages.
-You can prune back branches by ¼ but you will need to give them a season to recover before pruning again.
+If your shaping needs to remove more than one-third of any branch, you will need to prune the rosemary back in stages.
+You can prune back branches by one-quarter, but you will need to give them a season to recover before pruning again.

 You may also find that your rosemary plant is in need of some rejuvenation.
 Find tips for this here: Rejuvenating Rosemary Plants.